webqit/oohtml/README.md

 <details><summary>Implementation details</summary>

 In the current implementation, a small random string is automatically prepended to each ID and IDREF token in the DOM to give the browser something "unique" to work with, but without that implementation detail leaking into your application.
-So, while an element may be seen in the browser inspector tab as having a random hash prepended to their ID or IDREF:
+So, while an element may be seen in the browser console as having a random hash prepended to their ID or IDREF:

 ```html
 <!-- Original -->